-I arrived in Srimangal in the dark and after many phone calls, Sakir worriedly got me a rickshaw and gave instructions to the wallah for the HEED guesthouse – which I had decided on after reading other travellers’ reviews on the Internet.
+I arrived in Srimangal in the dark and after many phone calls, Sakir worriedly got me a rickshaw and gave instructions to the wallah for the HEED guesthouse, which I had decided on after reading other travellers’ reviews online.
 (For more on HEED see post 11.)
-However, after many trips round the town, and a visit to the HEED microfinance office, where further instructions were received, I was eventually dropped at a bus station.
+However, after many trips around the town, and a visit to the HEED microfinance office, where further instructions were received, I was eventually dropped at a bus station!
 No explanation given: the language barrier saw to that.
 It turns out that the HEED guesthouse is quite a distance away.
 I eventually found the right bus and was under intense scrutiny during the entire journey.
 I had squeezed onto a bench behind the driver and was sitting beneath a strong light, facing my audience.
 I struck up a conversation with two students sitting beside me, Dip and Arun, who spoke a little English and were able to tell me when to get off.
-I found myself walking up a long, tree-lined avenue marvelling at how peaceful it felt: no noise apart from the unidentifiable night sounds of nature.
+I found myself walking up a long, tree-lined avenue, marvelling at how peaceful it felt: no noise apart from the unidentifiable night sounds of nature.
 Soon, after dropping my bags in a free room, I was drinking coffee in the kitchen with Babul – my cordial host – tired, but happy to be here.
 It felt a million miles from Dhaka.
-There were, however, moths and other flying insects the size of bats hovering menacingly around the lights – the joys of country living!
+There were, however, moths and other flying insects the size of bats hovering menacingly around the lights.
+The joys of country living!

 It had been my intention before arriving to cycle around the area, but morning temperatures had already reached the high 30s and I reluctantly abandoned that idea.
 I had no sooner checked into the Tea Town Hotel in Srimangal when I found myself negotiating with two local guides – Russell and Rashed – who had come straight into my room and seated themselves on my bed.
 I hated having to choose: both were equally nice guys, but I decided to go with Rashed because his English was a little easier to understand.
 I spent the rest of this memorable day (which ran into late evening) with Rashed, and our driver Ismail, in and around the Srimangal area.
 By the end of the day, both seemed like old friends.

-After nasta (snacks) we set out for Lowacherra Forest Reserve and stopped off en route to watch a group of lychee pickers at work.
-We bought some too to eat at our picnic – planned for later.
-Unfortunately, I didn’t see any of the wildlife (e.g. gibbons, langurs, lorises, deer and all kinds of rare birds) for which the reserve is famed – wrong time of year I think.
-The reserve is lovely though – 1250 hectares of tropical, semi-evergreen forest.
+After nasta (snacks) we set out for Lowacherra Forest Reserve and stopped off en-route to watch a group of lychee pickers at work.
+We bought some too to eat at our picnic, planned for later.
+Unfortunately, I didn’t see any of the wildlife (e.g. gibbons, langurs, lorises, deer and all kinds of rare birds) for which the reserve is famed.
+It was the wrong time of year I think.
+The reserve is lovely though, 1250 hectares of tropical, semi-evergreen forest.
 The highlight, for me, was a visit to a Khasi (or Khasia) village, or punjee, in the middle of the forest.
 Khasi is a generic name for the ethnic minority groups of the Khasi and Jaintia Hills of Meghalaya in India.
 Of an estimated global population of over 1 million, there are said to be 13,000 Khasi in Bangladesh, mostly in Sylhet, with smaller numbers in Dhaka, Rajshahi, the Chittagong Hills and Khulna (though as mentioned earlier, numbers are contested and not reliable).
 With a Southeast Asian ethnic affinity, they practice Christianity primarily, but there are also those who adhere to Hinduism, and a substantial minority who follow their own tribal religion with animistic elements.
-The betel leaf is the primary cash crop produced by the Khasi people and I saw the leaves being prepared for market in a number of houses.
+The betel leaf is the primary cash-crop produced by the Khasi people and I saw the leaves being prepared for market in a number of houses.
 Many of the young girls were selling jewellery that they had crafted themselves, and Rashed bought me a colourfully beaded bracelet which I love.
-We finished our visit to Lowachera in a quaint, hilltop, wooden shop, drinking warmish flat cola, and watching a train pass below, on the picturesque stretch of railway track that runs through the forest.
+We finished our visit to Lowachera in a quaint, hilltop, wooden shop, drinking warmish flat cola, and watching a train pass below, on the picturesque stretch of a railway track that runs through the forest.

 Back in town we decided to go for dinner together to the Shah restaurant on Railway Station Road where I had chicken biryani.
 I was the only woman in the restaurant.
 Afterwards Rashed and Ismail ordered paan.
 The nuts and lime paste were beautifully presented on leaves like those I had seen earlier that day at the Khasi village.
 However, the sharp bitterness is something that I haven’t developed a taste for.
 Far tastier were the papaya slices that Rashed’s mother treated me to later when I visited their home.
 The evening ended with a slow rickshaw ride through the bustling, dimly-lit streets of Srimangal back to my hotel.
 It had been an exciting and exhilarating day.